ThuyKat/genai-learning-journey/day1-Evaluation-Structure-Output/README.md

 - "eq" controls “are these two things equal?” when you use ==, letting you decide what equality means for your class."lt" controls “is this less than that?” when you use <, letting you define your own ordering rule.

 ---
+## How to Test

+1. Document setup

+Place your source document locally and ensure extracted_text is produced (e.g., via pdfplumber) as used by evaluation.py.​

+2. Run Q&A with guidance modes

+Execute question_set.py to generate answers for Terse, Moderate, and Cited guidance; verify outputs in out/question-set.md.​

+3. Rubric-based grading

+Run eval_answer.py to produce verbose rationales and strict enum scores {5,4,3,2,1}; confirm logs in out/eval-answer.md and that response.parsed returns an enum.​

+4. Aggregate scores across prompts

+Run eval_loop.py to compute average per-guidance scores and nearest enum labels; verify printed summary matches expectations.​

+5. Pairwise A/B judging

+Run pairwise.py to compare two guidance styles (e.g., Terse vs Cited) and confirm A/SAME/B label plus rationale is saved to out/pairwise.md.​

+5. Comparator ranking

+Run comparator.py to sort guidance styles using pairwise wins; confirm sorted leaderboard output in console.